 Report on the Financial Statements

-We have reviewed the accompanying interim consolidated financial statements of Finhay Viet Nam Joint Stock Company that comprise the statement of interim consolidated financial position as at 30 June 2023, and the interim consolidated statement of comprehensive income, interim consolidated statement of changes in equity and interim consolidated statement of cash flows for the six-month period then ended, and a summary of significant accounting policies and other explanatory information.
+We have reviewed the accompanying interim consolidated financial statements of Finhay Viet Nam Joint Stock Company (“the Company”) which comprise the interim consolidated statement of financial position as at 30 June 2024, the interim consolidated statement of profit or loss, the interim consolidated statement of comprehensive income, the interim consolidated changes in equity and the interim consolidated cash flows for the six-month period then ended, and a summary of significant accounting policies and other explanatory information.

 Responsibilities of Management for the Interim Consolidated Financial Statements

-Management is responsible for the preparation and fair presentation of the interim consolidated financial statements in accordance with International Financial Reporting Standards, and for such internal control as management determines is necessary to enable the preparation of the interim consolidated financial statements that are free from material misstatement, whether due to fraud or error.
+Management of the Company is responsible for the preparation and fair presentation of the interim consolidated financial statements in accordance with International Financial Reporting Standards, and for such internal control as management determines is necessary to enable the preparation of the interim consolidated financial statements that are free from material misstatement, whether due to fraud or error.

 Auditors’ Responsibilities